Cristian David (footballer)

-Cristian David Perea Cajiao (born 17 August 2005) is a Spanish footballer who plays as a defender for the Real Madrid Castilla squad of Real Madrid.
+Cristian David Perea Cajiao (born 17 August 2005) is a Spanish professional footballer who plays aas a defensive midfielder or a centre-back for Liga I club CFR Cluj.

 Early life

 Cristian David started playing football at the age of four.

 Career

 As a youth player, Cristian David joined the youth academy of Spanish La Liga side Real Madrid, where he was regarded as one of the club's most important players.

 Personal life

 Cristian David is of Colombian descent.